- 224 pages

 - Russian and American Cold War propaganda, curated by Russian artist Vladislav Shapovalov

-Issue 1 and issue 2 of Archivio are also available to buy on the Stack shop
+Issues one, two and four of Archivio are also available to buy on the Stack shop.